 The Devil’s Own (1997)

-Genre: Thriller, Drama
+Genre: Action, Thriller, Drama

-This Title is: Engaging and Thought-Provoking
+This Title is: Gritty and intense drama of divided loyalties

 Trailer